Your questions answered

 How often should surfaces be cleaned?

 Cleaning and disinfecting common contact surfaces will help to slow the spread of coronavirus (COVID-19).
-Where possible, this should be done twice daily for high-touch surfaces.
+Where possible, this should be done at least twice daily for high-touch surfaces.
+For essential shared facilities such as shared bathrooms in rooming houses, even more frequent cleaning may be required in order to keep the area clean.
 Surfaces and fittings should also be cleaned immediately when visibly soiled and after any spillage.

 - Common contact surfaces include: